Tag Archives: trail riding

 by Jess Leong

 Winter fat bike season is upon us again as the snow and temps drop.
-Similar to riding a regular mountain bike, there is a certain bike etiquette to follow when on the trail.
-Everyone outdoors, on the trail, wants to have a good time and make memories in the crisp, clean air.
+Like riding a regular mountain bike, there is a certain bike etiquette to follow when on the trail.
+Everyone on the trail wants to have a good time outdoors and make memories in the crisp, clean air.
 Whether biking, hiking, skiing, or snowshoeing, these are all valid activities where trail etiquette is important.
 The trail needs to be shared for everyone to have a good time.
-The rules below will not only keep everyone free from harm but also make it fun for everyone.
+The rules below will keep everyone free from harm and make it fun for everyone.

 Many general rules of the fat bike trail are the same as mountain biking or riding on regular trails.
 However, there is a major difference to keep in mind in addition to the general rules of the trial.

-Practicing fat bike etiquette enhances to general rules of the trail
+Practicing fat bike etiquette is an enhancement to general trail rules

 The International Mountain Bicycling Association (IMBA) developed the “Rules of the Trail” to promote responsible and courteous conduct on shared-use trails.
 Keep in mind that conventions for yielding and passing may vary in different locations or with traffic conditions.
 This list is also on IMBA‘s website and in the Minnesota Bike/Hike Guide.